brson/wasm-opt-rs/notes.md

 We didn't do this because by the time we learned about it, we had already published the crate and didn't want to break compatibility for it.

-Understanding how to move values from Rust across the FFI to C++ kinda requires understanding the move semantics of both Rust and C++, and the semantics of Rust's `Pin`, and I don't fully understand all three of these, but I'll show how it's done anyway.
+Understanding how to move values from Rust across the FFI to C++ requires a basic understanding of the move semantics of both Rust and C++, and the semantics of Rust's `Pin`, and I don't fully understand all three of these, but I'll show how it's done anyway.